What Is The Keto Diet?

 It is also not recommended if there is a history of colon cancer in your family as the keto diet limits the intake of fiber.

-Net carbs are the quantity of carbohydrates (carbs) minus the fiber and any other non-metabolized sweeteners such as sugar alcohols (erythritol for example).
+Net carbs are the number of carbohydrates (carbs) minus the fiber and any other non-metabolized sweeteners such as sugar alcohols (erythritol for example).

 The reason why on Keto people only care about Net Carbs and not the total amount of Carbs is that fiber and some sugar alcohols don’t contribute to your energy supply.